Fashion & Upcycling Business with Mariangeles Aguirre

 Mariángeles, can you introduce your business and its mission?

-tHERAPY Recycle and Exocise produces sustainable fashion via D.I.Y.
-Our goal is to re-connect fashion with self-expression and environmental awareness in opposition to its actual condition as dissatisfaction and consumerism generator, and second most polluting industry in the world.
+tHERAPY Recycle and Exorcise produces sustainable fashion via D.I.Y.
+Our goal is to re-connect fashion with self-expression and environmental awareness.
+Current fast fashion generates in people dissatisfaction and consumerism.
+Besides, fashion is the second most polluting industry in the world.
 We are lovers of (re)design and authenticity.

 Our team promotes unique fashion with an accent on authenticity and uniqueness, but also consciousness and sustainability.
-Giving back to fashion its capacity to experiment, discover and communicate something about us.
-Additionally, to enhance our uniqueness as individuals, fashion becomes empowering.
+We give back to fashion its capacity to experiment, discover and communicate something about us.
+Additionally, to enhance our uniqueness as individuals, we make fashion empowering.

-tHERAPY Recycle and Exocise fashion could be described with these words:
+tHERAPY Recycle and Exorcise fashion could be described with these words: